ducanh19082007/Personal_Python_Notebooks/README.md

 <p> I'm currently talking to myself right now, but I hope in the future someone's gonna find this Git and kind of know where I left off and witness my growth</p>

-To be honest, I was inspired by this picture, though this README may be noted as fixed, just so you know that I just forgot to share this picture.... anyhow, i still wanted to share here.

 ![514355866_1287377260057510_8024187461870087311_n](https://github.com/user-attachments/assets/fed91f76-1d53-4a58-b7f6-b4a3b3194671)

+To be honest, I was inspired by this picture, though this README may be noted as fixed, but I just forgot to share this picture.... anyhow, I still wanted to share here.

+And thus, these files' contents are somewhat adhered to the content in this picture.